mcdoolz/dmge/sites/all/modules/contrib/patreon/README.txt

 (<your site>/patreon/oauth) must be registered as an allowed redirect destination in the client application.

-The Patreon API library has a dependency on composer, which means that this module must also be installed using composer.
-You can find instructions for managing a Drupal 7 site using composer at https://www.drupal.org/node/2718229.
+The module uses the Libraries module (https://www.drupal.org/project/libraries) to manage the use of the Patreon PHP library.
+If the module is enabled via drush, this will be automatically downloaded into your codebase.
+Otherwise, it will need manually extracting into the libraries/patreon folder.

 -- INSTALLATION --

-The Patreon API library has a dependency on composer, which means that this module must also be installed using composer.
-You can find instructions for managing a Drupal 7 site using composer at https://www.drupal.org/node/2718229.
+It is recommended that the module is installed via drush (drush en patreon) to ensure the correct downloading of the required library.
+But it can be installed as usual; see https://drupal.org/node/895232 for further information.

 -- CONFIGURATION --

-A valid client id and secret key must be added to the form at /admin/config/services/patreon, and access to the creator account when prompted.
+A valid client id and secret key must be added to the form at /dmin/config/services/patreon, and access to the creator account when prompted.

 -- CUSTOMIZATION --